experience on our website. If you continue, we'll assume that you are happy to receive

 If you’re buying a house you may be advised to carry out a conveyancing search.
-There’s no official railway search but, while we have no legal obligation to respond to these requests, we will be as helpful as we can.
+There’s no official railway search and we have no legal obligation to respond to these requests, but we'll be as helpful as we can be.

-Unfortunately we don’t hold records of the services we have in land next to the railway.
-This information is generally kept by the utility companies so you should contact them in the first instance to see if they can help.
+Records of the services in / over land next to the railway are generally kept by the utility companies so you should contact them first to see if they can help.
 We don't hold records of services outside our boundaries.

 If you want to know more about buying a house next to the railway, or have a problem with any of the issues above you can get in touch with us.